jreisinger/docs/data/blog/2021-02-11-concurrent-cli-tools-with-Go.md

 }
 ```

-Now you just need to run the factory with some number of workers:
+Now you run the factory with some number of workers:

 ```
 func main() {